vdemydiuk/mtapi/README.md

 MTApiService library should be placed in Windows GAC (Global Assembly Cache).
 Installers in the project will copied it to GAC automatically.

 # How to build solution
 The project is supported by Visual Studio 2015.
 It also requires WIX Tools (http://wixtoolset.org/).
-To build solution you need to update sign key file in MtApiService project:
-- open properties of MTApiService project;
-- go to tab Signing and select item MtApiKey.pfx;
-- input password "MtApiService".

 To make api for MetaTrader4 use MtApiInstaller and for MetaTrader5 use MtApi5Installer.
 All installers will be placed in folder "[root]\build\installers\" and all *.dll files will be placed in "[root]\build\products\".
 MQL files have been build to ex4 and stored into folders "mq4" for MetaTrader and "mq5" for MetaTrader5.
 They are ready to using in terminals.